apache/arrow/docs/source/developers/cpp.rst

 <https://google.github.io/styleguide/cppguide.html>`_ with minor exceptions:

 * We relax the line length restriction to 90 characters.
-* We use doxygen style comments ("///") instead of line comments ("//") in header files.
+* We use doxygen style comments ("///") in header files for comments that we wish to show up in API documentation
 * We use the ``NULLPTR`` macro in header files (instead of ``nullptr``) defined in ``src/arrow/util/macros.h`` to support building C++/CLI (ARROW-1134)